SwiftDust/SwiftDust/README.md

 <h3 align="center">👋 Hiya!
 I'm Mart, also known as SwiftDust</h3>
 <p align="center">
-  <a href="#">Website (coming soon!)</a> •
+  <a href="https://m4rt.nl">Website (coming soon!)</a> •
-  <a href="mailto:martzielman10@gmail.com">E-mail</a> •
+  <a href="mailto:me@m4rt.nl">me@m4rt.nl</a> •
   <a href="https://hackclub.com/slack">Hack Club: @mart (need to be <18 to join)</a> •
   <a href="https://github.com/SwiftDust/?tab=repositories">See some of my projects</a>
 </p>

 My main focus right now is web development with frameworks like Svelte and React, design and building (terminal) applications with TypeScript and Node.js/Bun.
-In the past I've also built terminal applications with Rust and games.
+I've also built terminal applications with Rust and games.
 In the future I want to build more games and learn a more low-level programming language like C and other general computer science concepts.

 I'm part of [Hack Club](https://hackclub.com) where teens gather to code together.
 I really like open source and occasionally contribute to it when I feel like it :)